TheSpaghettiDetective/obico-server/README.md

 2. Run it!
 Do **either** one of these based on what OS you are using:
     - If you are on Linux: `cd TheSpaghettiDetective && sudo docker-compose up -d`
     - If you are on Mac: `cd TheSpaghettiDetective && docker-compose up -d`
-    - If you are on Windows: ??? (help needed here)
+    - If you are on Windows: `cd TheSpaghettiDetective; docker-compose up -d`

 3. Go grab a coffee.
 Step 2 would take up to 30 minutes.
 BTW, we need help to shorten this process.
 Let us know if you can pitch in.